ringcentral/rc-unified-crm-extension/docs/users/logging.md

 Automatic call logging allows for calls to be logged, even if you are not actively using your CRM, or taking calls through App Connect.
 However, there is one key restriction everyone should be aware of: calls cannot be logged if App Connect is closed.
 Luckily, when you open App Connect, and if automatic call logging is enabled, then App Connect will attempt to log any calls that were not logged while it was closed.
 It will do this in the background slowly over time, processing calls in groups of ten every minute for ten minutes.
 Therefore, it will only attempt to log 100 calls in this way.
 If you failed to log more than 100, then the remainder will need to be logged manually.

 !!! warning "Auto-logging calls require you to be logged in"
     Users should be aware that calls received while the browser is closed, or while the extension is not actively running will *not* be logged automatically.
-They will however be logged the next time the CRM extension is active.
+They will however be logged the next time App Connect is active.

 ### How to resolve logging conflicts